satbirmalhi/Django-Website-Project/README.md

         python manage.py runserver <hostname, example 0.0.0.0:80>```
 * Now go to terminal and start the server with the command: `Make Runserver`
 ##### Hide your SECRET_KEY:
-1. Install python-dotenv to create a local project environment to store your secret key.
+1. Install python-decouple to create a local project environment to store your secret key.
-    ```pip install python-dotenv```
+    ```pip install python-decouple```
 2. Create a .env file in your base directory (where manage.py is).

  ```zsh